divyeshkothwala-talentica/fe_review_platform/README.md

 A React-based frontend for the Book Review Platform with automated AWS deployment using S3 and CloudFront.

+🔄 **Auto-Deployment Active**: Changes to main branch automatically deploy to production!

 ## 🚀 Quick Start with CI/CD

 **Option 1: Automated Setup (Recommended)**